 Benefit amount:

-The maximum benefit is $2,400 per year ($200 per month) for the period July 2025 to June 2026.
+The maximum benefit is $2,448 per year ($204 per month) for the payment period of July 2026 to June 2027.
 This maximum will be adjusted annually for inflation.

-The benefit is potentially reduced based on a formula that depends on:
+The benefit is potentially reduced based on a formula that takes into account:

-A “working income exemption” applies, allowing some employment income to be excluded from the calculation.
+A “working income exemption” applies, allowing some employment income to be excluded without reducing the benefit.

 Service Canada provides an online benefit estimator to help determine eligibility and payment amounts.